Frank Reaugh: Art education and career

 During the winter of 1884–1885, Reaugh studied at the St. Louis School of Fine Arts in St. Louis, Missouri.
 In 1888 he sailed to France, where for the next year he studied at the Académie Julian in Paris.
 Here he became interested in pastels at The Louvre museum.
-Influenced by the works of Georges de La Tour and realist Anton Mauve, he also studied Flemish and Dutch paintings in Belgium and the Netherlands, where he was inspired by the work of Paulus Potter.

-After his return to the US, in 1890, the Reaughs moved from Terrell to the Oak Cliff section of Dallas.
-There, he and his father built a metal studio building in the back yard, which he called "The Iron Shed".
-Reaugh's art works soon gained attention and even national recognition, as he gained art exhibitions at the World's Fairs in Chicago (1893) and St. Louis (1904).

 Prolific painter

 In total, Reaugh created more than seven thousand works.
 He concentrated on small plein air pastel sketches of the iconic Texas Longhorn, a subject he found challenging to portray.
 He once said that "no animal on earth has the beauty of the Texas steer."

-Reaugh recalled that his mother had particularly encouraged him in the mastery of painting true-to-life forms.
-He said, "I would sit in the midst of the herds to study their form, the workings of their muscles, their character and habits, their characteristic spots and markings, and their wonderfully rich and varied colors."